ristep/um_starter_jwt_go/README.md

 > Note: The `pgadmin` service mounts `pgadmin_data` for persistent pgAdmin storage, so your configured servers will persist between container restarts.

+  > Security note: For security reasons, the preconfigured `servers.json` does not include the database password; you should enter the DB password in the pgAdmin UI.
+Avoid committing actual credentials to version control.
+Add any personal secret values to your local `.env` and keep it out of the repo.

 ## API Endpoints

 ### Health Check